"Just imagine... if you had lived your entire life.. inside the house. Then... someone, opens, the door."

 In The Sims Bustin' Out, Bella Goth's family (the Bachelor family) was described as being made up of "occultists, mystics and decadents" and Bella was the only neighborhood Sim to appear in Magic Town in The Sims: Makin' Magic, strongly hinting that she has magical powers of some sort.
 This was further hinted at in The Sims 2: Apartment Life, in which a statue of her appears in the mystical town of Belladonna Cove.
 In The Sims 3, she and her family are as mugglish as possible, and it appears that the Goths are now the magical ones.

 Crazy Cat Lady: Hetty Lionheart from the Appaloosa Plains neighborhood.
 She has the Cat Person, Insane and Loner traits, starts out living alone with four cats, and even walks around wearing a cat hat and apron!
-The trope is lampshaded in her bio, which begins by explicitly calling her a crazy cat lady.
+Her bio explicitly calls her a crazy cat lady.

 Creepy Child: Any Baby/Toddler/Child with the Evil trait.
 Premade examples include Belisama Hemlock.